Vintage Wrist Watches

 conrad_head.jpg (4908 bytes)

-Description This ladies Conrad manual wind wrist watch is new old stock, MINT never used, with a MINT band.
+Description This ladies Conrad manual wind wrist watch is new old stock, MINT never used, with a new band.
 The movement is a quality made French movement (Fernand Girardet 65) made in the late 60's.
-The band is a quality USA made with 10K filled tops.
-Bands will vary from the one pictured, but will be similar and vintage.
-Stainless back.
+Bands may vary from the one pictured as we have more than watch available, but will be similar vintage.
 Good running condition.

-This vintage Zodiac has it all, an excellent near mint original face, an all stainless original screwback marked Zodiac case, and an automatic 17 jewel zodiac marked movement.
+This vintage Zodiac has it all, an original face, an all original screwback marked Zodiac case, and an automatic 17 jewel zodiac marked movement.
 Original crown also has Zodiac symbol.
 Runs and keeps excellent time.
 You see very few wrist watches with the power reserve indicator!!!

 Lord Elgin 21Jewels Rectangular American Ca 1950